Nadine Coyle

-Nadine Elizabeth Louise Coyle (born 15 June 1985) is an Irish singer.
+Nadine Elizabeth Louise Coyle (born 15 June 1985) is an Irish singer-songwriter, producer and model.
 In 2002, she was selected as a member of Girls Aloud, a pop girl group created through ITV's reality competition show Popstars: The Rivals.
 The group went on to receive large success, achieving a string of 20 consecutive UK top ten singles (including four number ones), two UK number one albums, five consecutive platinum selling studio albums, and receiving nominations for five BRIT Awards, winning Best Single in 2009 for "The Promise".

 In 2010, Coyle released her debut solo studio album, Insatiable, and its title track, through her own record label, Black Pen Records, in partnership with supermarket giant Tesco.
 In 2017, she released the single "Go to Work" on Virgin EMI Records, and later that year, she released her debut extended play (EP), Nadine.

 Early life

 Coyle was born on 15 June 1985 to Lillian and Niall Coyle in Derry, Northern Ireland.
 Her parents first noticed her talent for singing at the age of two, when she sang the Drifters' "Saturday Night at the Movies".
 Coyle was uninterested in her education but received good marks.
 She recorded a demo CD, which was distributed to Louis Walsh and The Late Late Show.
 The CD included cover versions of "Fields of Gold", "Somewhere Over the Rainbow", "Love Is" and the aria "Summertime".